cloud-whisperer/cloud-whisperer/README.md

 # 💀🍕 Tolven

-## Strengthening security across cloud and hybrid platforms. <br>Autonomous execution.
-Principled design.
+## Principled design.
 Practical DevSecOps engineering.
 ---
 ## 🧭 Navigation
 🔹[About](#about)